AI Industry Trends

 Human-Approved Write Plan

-A code-executed sequence of HubSpot changes the AI drafts after you describe what you need.
-You read the full plan, edit in conversation, and confirm in a single step.
+A reviewable plan of HubSpot changes the AI drafts after you describe what you need.
+You read the full plan, edit it in conversation, then approve or reject it inside Daeda AI in HubSpot.
 Once approved, the changes execute against your portal - properties created, workflows updated, lists added, associations linked.
 The plan document itself becomes the audit record of what was built and why.
 The canonical alternative to “autonomous AI agents.”

 MCP (Model Context Protocol)